 Spring is almost upon us, bringing with it the annual tradition of long spring cleaning and organization to-do lists.
 Usually these tasks primarily involve our homes and living spaces, but what about important documents?
 When it comes to turning your home upside down, shuffling around a loved one’s belongings and paperwork can make it difficult to keep everything straight, but especially for seniors, it can be imperative to have important documents in order.
-The AARP recently laid out a plan for caregivers and their senior loved ones alike to keep documents organized in the event so that everyone can be optimally prepared in the face of an unexpected medical event.
 Here are 3 easy steps:

 - Discovery.
 First, simply ask where important papers are kept.
 It may be in a file cabinet in the house, in a deposit box or with an attorney.
 Come up with a tidy checklist to record where everything is located.
 Documents to include on the list may include: